Who was Shimea in the Bible? - Everything you need to know about Shimea

 Did you know?

-How many times Shimea was mentioned in the bible?
+How many times Shimea was mentioned in the Bible?

-Shimea appears None times in the bible.
+Shimea appears 12 Times in the Bible.

 Where is the story of Shimea begins in the Bible?